open/close all folders

 - It's also fair to say that this is how the revolutionaries in all the other countries wanted things to play out, but:

-- In Libya, the leadership turned against itself, allowing the protest movement to turn into all-out Civil War;
+- Subverted in Libya, where the leadership turned against itself, and violence by Gaddafi's forces encouraged the protest movement to arm itself, turning the revolution into all-out Civil War;

-- In Syria, the government found that the Tiananmen option wouldn't work (the opposition is too spread-out), so they cracked down more generally.
+- Famously and tragically subverted in Syria, the government found that the Tiananmen option wouldn't work (the opposition is too spread-out), so they cracked down more generally.
 This caused defections all the way up to the level of Prime Minister and caused an all-out Civil War.

 - In several other countries, the demands weren't that great to start with, with the exception of Egypt and Yemen (for which see Case 3).